zgulde/cods/deployment_guide.md

     1. Press Enter

-    Next, uncomment (i.e. delete the `# ` at the beginning of the line) the two lines in `/srv/example.com/.config` that reference the
+    Next, uncomment (i.e. delete the `# ` at the beginning of the line) the two lines in `/srv/example.com/config` that reference the
     `application.properties` file.

     ```
-    nano .config
+    nano config
     ```

     You can now log out of the server.